RoughChopTom/UpGuardAssignment/README.md

 ● If a given batch is smaller than `batchSize` it will still be processed.
 This ensures individual jobs don't sit idly in the queue longer than they need to.

+● I have not placed any comments in the code on purpose.
+Hopefully the code reads well and is 'self-documenting'.
+I just want to acknowledge this as a stylistic decision.
+They can easily be added if required.

 ### Out-of-scope
 ● Logging